xlang-ai/Spider2/README.md

 # 🙇‍♂️ Acknowledgement

-We would like to express our sincere gratitude to Snowflake for their generous support of our project, including providing quota to host the Snowflake databases and offering query quotas for users.
-Their contributions have been invaluable in enabling us to advance our research and provide innovative solutions to the text-to-SQL community.
+We thank Snowflake for their generous support in hosting the Spider 2.0 Challenge.
+We also thank Tianbao Xie, Yiheng Xu, Fan Zhou, Yuting Lan, Per Jacobsson, Yiming Huang, Canwen Xu, Zhewei Yao and Binyuan Hui for their helpful feedback on this work.

 # ✍️ Citation
 If you find our work helpful, please cite as